 Property owners have a duty to maintain their property in reasonably safe condition.
 While it isn’t possible to eliminate every possible hazard, the owner is responsible for correcting or warning about common hazards, such as:

-- Falling objects.
-Retail store accidents sometimes occur because an object falls off a top shelf and strikes a customer.
+• Falling objects.
+Retail store accidents sometimes occur because an object falls from a high shelf and strikes a customer.

 Can Premises Liability Occur on Private Property?